1. What is the Governing Board’s role at Furlow?

 Board members cannot vote in situations where they have conflicts of interest, and in fact must sign annual statements promising that they will not do so.
 In terms of voting scenarios, a board member could be conflicted if the interests of the school as a whole (the proper concern of a board member) do not align with a subset group, for example a particular grade level, program, etcetera that happens to contain that member’s child.
 In that situation, the conflicted member should recuse themselves from the vote if they are not able to cast an un-conflicted vote.
 For that reason, at least half of the board—a voting majority—must be able to ethically cast votes in such situations, otherwise the board would be functionally unable to make a decision.

-Currently, two members of the board have children at Furlow.
+Currently, three members of the board have children at Furlow.

 7. Why can’t I speak during a board meeting?